TheHellTower/Discord-Bot-List/README.md

 ## MAINTAINED REPO

-<strong>At 10 stars I start to update and maintain this repo.
-Or any similar one if you suggest a better one.</strong>
+<strong>At one of these conditions I will start to update and maintain this repo.
+Or any similar one if you suggest a better one:</strong>

+- 10 Stars
+- 5 Stars & 10 Followers

 ==========